chisel/steroids/README.md

 #### Creating a new path alias

-Defines a new path alias in tsconfig.json that will be resolved automatically upon running the project:
+Defines a new path alias in tsconfig.json that will be resolved automatically upon running the project (target must be relative to `src`):
 ```bash
 sd path new <alias> <target>
 ```